InspiryThemes/realhomes-docs/docs/configure-header-settings-classic.md

 ### **Header Styles**

-To change header styles for Classic Design please navigate to **Dashboard → Real Homes → Customize Settings → Styles**.
+To change header styles for Classic Design please navigate to **Dashboard → RealHomes → Customize Settings → Styles**.

-Make sure that you have selected **My Own Custom Colors** in **Dashboard → Real Homes → Customize Settings → Styles → Default or Custom** so the style changes can work properly.
+Make sure that you have selected **My Own Custom Colors** in **Dashboard → RealHomes → Customize Settings → Styles → Default or Custom** so the style changes can work properly.

 ![Header Variation](images/home-setup/header_styles_classic.png)

 ### **Responsive Header Styles**

-If you would like to modify the header styles for small screens then you can go to **Dashboard → Real Homes → Customize Settings → Styles → Header** and scroll down to find **Responsive Header** styles.
+If you would like to modify the header styles for small screens then you can go to **Dashboard → RealHomes → Customize Settings → Styles → Header** and scroll down to find **Responsive Header** styles.

 ![Header Variation](images/header/header_responsive_styles_classic.png)